cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework3/Part4.md

       L_out += one_bounce_radiance(r, isect);
     }
 ```
 Check if the maximum depth is reached.
 If true, return the L_out.
-Else continue operating the rest of codes.
+Otherwise, continue operating the rest of the code.

 ```cpp
   if (r.depth >= max_ray_depth - 1)